Fictitious-Rotor/Prosperity-Website/content/wiki/new-player-guide.md

 Tweakeroo contains a very large amount of survival utilities, these range from freecam to autoclickers, to the ability to disable entity rendering.
 It is highly recommended that you use this mod, to make your life easier, and make collaboration with the players that already do use it much better.

-_Yes you can use freeccam on this server.
+_Yes you can use freecam on this server.
 See the rules for more information._

 [Tweakeroo on CurseForge](https://www.curseforge.com/minecraft/mc-mods/tweakeroo/files)